 IMPORTANT: Please read the following additional ticketing terms and conditions, prior to purchasing your tickets.

-- Remedies do not need to be extended to other members of a group booking if they do not fall within the above criteria.
+- Refunds will not be extended to other members of the group booking if they do not fall within the above criteria.

-- All refund requests must be received by MECC Box Office no later than 4.30pm on the next working day following the event.
+- All refund requests must be received by MECC Box Office prior to event, please email firstname.lastname@example.org.
 Requests received after this cut off time will not be considered.
 Medical certificates may be required.